heytega/Loruki/README.md

+# Luroki - A fake cloud hosting Website

-# A clone of Traversy Media's tutorial (Luroki - A fake cloud hosting Website)
+A clone of Traversy Media's tutorial (Luroki - A fake cloud hosting Website)